Counterfactual inference in sequential experiments: Introduction

 Overall, our work compliments the growing literature on statistical inference with adaptively collected data~\cite{hadad2021confidence,bibaut2021post,zhang2020inference,zhang2021statistical} by providing \emph{the first guarantee for counterfactual inference under a general non-parametric model that also allows for adaptive sampling policies that depend arbitrarily on all units' past observed data}.
-En route to establishing our guarantees, we leverage the connection between latent factor models, and matrix completion, and provide the first entry-wise guarantee for missing at random (MAR) settings, when the entries in column $\t$ are revealed based on all the observed entries before column $\t$.
-Our results advance the state-of-the art for matrix completion by complimenting the recent work on entry-wise guarantees for missing completely at random settings (purely exploratory experiment)~\cite{li2019nearest,chen2019inference,ieee_matrix_completion_overview}, and missing not at random settings (observational study)~\cite{agarwal2021synthetic,agarwal2021causal}.
+En route to establishing our guarantees, we leverage the connection between latent factor models, and matrix completion, and provide the first entry-wise guarantee for non-linear factor models, and under (sequential) missing at random (MAR) settings.
+Overall, our results advance the literature on factor models~\cite{bai2003inferential,bai2024likelihood,athey2021matrix} with entry-wise inference with non-linear factor models under sequential randomization as well as matrix completion results by complimenting the recent work on entry-wise guarantees for missing completely at random settings (purely exploratory experiment)~\cite{li2019nearest,chen2019inference,ieee_matrix_completion_overview} and missing not at random settings (observational study)~\cite{agarwal2021synthetic,agarwal2021causal}.